Lessons from the Life of Joseph in the Bible

-Pharaoh dreamt of 7 cows that come up out of the Nile river, fat and happy, grazing on the nearby grass.
-But then 7 scrawny, ugly cows came out of the river and ate the fat cows.
+Pharaoh dreamt of seven cows that came up out of the Nile River; they were and happy, grazing on the nearby grass.
+But then seven scrawny, ugly cows came out of the river and ate the fat cows.

 No wonder Pharaoh was perplexed and troubled.

-Joseph relayed that the dream meant 7 years of good harvest followed by 7 years of famine (Genesis 41:25-32).
+Joseph relayed that the dream meant seven years of good harvest followed by seven years of famine (Genesis 41:25–32).

 Then Joseph, filled with God-given wisdom, proposed a detailed solution to the problem.
-During the time of abundance they should grow as much food as possible and store up any extra.
-This surplus would then help provide for them during the 7 years of drought (Genesis 41:33-36).
+During the time of abundance, they should grow as much food as possible and store up any extra.
+This surplus would then help provide for them during the seven years of drought (Genesis 41:33–36).

 After that, Pharaoh appointed Joseph as his deputy and a governor in Egypt, so he could implement the plan (Genesis 41:37–45).

-At this time, Joseph was all but 30 years old.
+At this time, Joseph was only but 30 years old.